-Guidance for applicants to NIHR as a member of a research programme committee
+Guidance for applicants to join NIHR as a member of a research programme committee

 The National Institute for Health Research (NIHR) funds health and care research and translates discoveries into practical products, treatments, devices and procedures, involving patients and the public in all our work.